Zeitenwende speech: Speech on 27 February

-Policy changes and actions
+Policy changes

+In 2024, the country reached NATO’s target of spending two percent or more of its GDP on defense.
+Politicians and commentators generally regard German policy since the speech as a reversal of its earlier Wandel durch Handel (“peace through trade”) approach to Russia.

+Arms Shipments to Ukraine

-In addition to increases in German budgetary allotments for defence spending to achieve the 2% of GDP target mentioned in Scholz' speech, by September 2022, Germany had sent "30 Gepard anti-aircraft tanks, 10 Panzerhaubitze 2000 howitzers and three MARS multiple rocket launchers, as well as various lighter weapons," to support Ukraine.
-However, the government continued to delay the provision of heavy weapons, resisting opposition pressure to provide German-made Leopard battle tanks and Marder infantry fighting vehicles.
-On 5 January 2023, Scholz partially reversed this policy: he issued a joined press release with Joe Biden, the President of the United States, announcing that their countries would supply Ukraine with Marders and Bradley Fighting Vehicles respectively.
+By September 2022, Germany had sent "30 Gepard anti-aircraft tanks, 10 Panzerhaubitze 2000 howitzers and three MARS multiple rocket launchers, as well as various lighter weapons," to support Ukraine.
+This represented the first time since the World War II that the country had sent weapons into a conflict zone.

+Through 2022, the government continued to delay the provision of heavy weapons, resisting opposition pressure to provide German-made Leopard battle tanks and Marder infantry fighting vehicles.
+On 5 January 2023, Scholz partially reversed this policy: he issued a joint press release with Joe Biden, the President of the United States, announcing that their countries would supply Ukraine with Marders and Bradley Fighting Vehicles respectively.
 Scholz also committed to sending a Patriot air defence system as a reaction to Russia's continued attacks on Ukraine's critical infrastructure.

-During the early weeks of 2023, pressure increased on the German government to approve the supply of Leopard battle tanks.
-After Poland stated that it would submit a request to export 14 Leopard tanks to Ukraine, the government's spokesperson announced on 25 January that Germany would grant export requests from other states and that 14 Leopards would be sent to Ukraine from the inventory of the German armed forces.
+Later that month, in response to mounting pressure to provide tanks, Germany announced it would allow allied states to export Leopard tanks to Ukraine and would supply 14 Leopard 2A6 tanks from its own Bundeswehr inventory.
+By late March 2023, 18 such tanks had arrived Ukraine.